Palace Museum: Museum

 In 1912, Puyi, the last emperor of China, abdicated.
 Under an agreement with the new Republic of China government, Puyi remained in the Inner Court, while the Outer Court was given over to public use, where a small museum was set up to display artifacts housed in the Outer Court.
-In 1924, Puyi was evicted from the Inner Court after a coup.
+In 1924, Puyi was evicted from the Inner Court after a coup d'etat.
 The Palace Museum was then established in the Forbidden City on Double Ten Day (October 10), 1925.

 The collections of the Palace Museum are based on the Qing imperial collection.
 According to the results of a 1925 audit, some 1.17 million pieces of art were stored in the Forbidden City.
 In addition, the imperial libraries housed countless rare books and historical documents, including government documents of the Ming and Qing dynasties.

 From 1933, the threat of Japanese invasion forced the evacuation of the most important parts of the museum's collection.
 After the end of World War II, this collection was returned to Nanjing.
-However, with the Communists' victory imminent in the Chinese Civil War, the Nationalist government under Chiang Kai-shek ordered the evacuation of the pick of this collection to Taiwan.
+However, with the Chinese Communist Party's victory imminent in the Chinese Civil War, the Nationalist government under Chiang Kai-shek ordered the evacuation of the pick of this collection to Taiwan.
 Of the 13,491 boxes of evacuated artifacts, 2,972 boxes are now housed in the National Palace Museum in Taipei.
 This relatively small but high-quality collection today forms the core of that museum.
 More than 8,000 boxes were returned to Beijing, but 2,221 boxes remain today in storage under the charge of the Nanjing Museum.

 Under the government of the People's Republic of China, the museum conducted a new audit as well as a thorough search of the Forbidden City, uncovering a number of important items.
 In addition, the government moved items from other museums around the country to replenish the Palace Museum's collection.
 It also purchased and received donations from the public.